British expedition to Tibet: Background

-The British Empire in India came in contact with Tibet after the annexation of Kumaon and Garhwal in 1815, and it expanded further with their reach into Punjab and Kashmir.
+British-ruled India came in contact with Tibet after the annexation of Kumaon and Garhwal in 1815, and it expanded further with their reach into Punjab and Kashmir.
 However, the British were unable to carry out any negotiations or trade with Tibet.
 After Sikkim came under British protection in 1861, its border with Tibet needed to be defined.
 Sikkim also appeared to the British as an ideal route to conduct trade with Tibet.

 The presence of Chinese ambans in Tibet led the British to assume that China possessed authority over Tibet and they began to negotiate with China regarding relations with Tibet.
 However, the Tibetans rejected the results of these negotiations, including the border settlement and the trade agreement.
 Tibetan troops erected a stone fortress across the trade route on Sikkimese territory.
 Protests to China obtained no relief.
 Boundary pillars erected by the British and Chinese commissioners were removed by the Tibetans.
 The British trade commissioner was told that Tibet did not recognise the concessions made by China.
 British efforts to directly negotiate with the Tibetans were also rebuffed.
 The Chinese inability to implement the concessions exposed their "impotence" in Tibet.
 The British Governor-General came to the conclusion that Chinese suzerainty over Tibet was a "constitutional fiction", which was maintained only for mutual convenience and had no effect in practice.